– Employment Law Solicitors –

 Contract Law

 Many economic changes have occurred in recent years that have affected the current work environment.
-In that light, it seems timely to provide some employment law advice for our fellow citizens, particularly as regards what constitutes a contract.
+In that light, as employment law solicitors, we seem timely to provide some employment law advice for our fellow citizens, particularly as regards what constitutes a contract.

 Contract of Employment